Bridgeport station (SkyTrain): Location

-Station layout

 Services

 The Canada Line splits at the flying junction just southwest of Bridgeport station, with the main line continuing southward through Richmond to its terminus at Richmond–Brighouse station.
 A branch line heads westward across Sea Island to YVR–Airport station at the Vancouver International Airport.
 Passengers traveling between Richmond and Sea Island must transfer at Bridgeport to complete their journey.
 The station also serves local Richmond bus routes and is the inbound terminus for express buses from Delta, White Rock and the 620 bus from the Tsawwassen ferry terminal.
 In the past, prior to the opening of the Canada Line, the express buses coming from Delta and White Rock continued to Downtown Vancouver.
 This station occasionally serves as the inbound terminus for some Canada Line trains from Richmond–Brighouse and YVR–Airport during weekdays.